Getting started

 Create MySQL Server

-Some of the services provided by NAVER Cloud Platform require you to do the subscription request procedure from the console before the start of actual usage.
-However, for Cloud DB for MySQL, you can start using it upon creation of MySQL Server without a separate subscription request step.
-The following describes how to create a MySQL Server from the NAVER Cloud Platform console.
+Some of the services provided by NAVER Cloud Platform require you to go through the subscription procedure from the console before the start of actual usage.
+However, for Cloud DB for MySQL, you can start using it upon creation of an MySQL Server without a separate subscription step.
+The following describes how to create an MySQL Server from the NAVER Cloud Platform console:

 Note

-• In this section, we will briefly introduce how to create a DB server.
-For details about full creation methods, please refer to Create MySQL Server.
+• In this section, we will briefly introduce how to create a DB Server.
+For more information on full creation methods, see Create MySQL Server.

-1. From the NAVER Cloud Platform console, click the Services > Database > Cloud DB for MySQL menus, in that order.
+1. In the VPC environment of the NAVER Cloud Platform console, navigate to i_menu > Services > Database > Cloud DB for MySQL.

 2. Click the DB Server menu.

-4. When the subscription request page appears, enter the required information, and then click the [Next] button.
+4. When the subscription interface appears, enter the required information and click [Next].

 Set ACG